 The Company currently has no female Directors.
-The Group is targeting 40% female representation on the Group Board.
+There is no specific goal targeted by the Group.

 Directors' indemnity

 Each of the Directors benefits from an indemnity given by the Company under its articles of association.
 This indemnity is in respect of liabilities incurred by the Director in the execution and discharge of their duties.